 This Mediterranean Pasta is a perfect example.

-On Team Fresh, we have sweet, juicy cherry tomatoes, chopped garlic, fresh lemon juice, and grated Parmesan.
-It’s a classic Mediterranean combo that brings the pasta to life.
+Next, we have the ingredients on Team FRESH.
+They’re a classic Mediterranean combo that brings the pasta to life.

-Like this Mediterranean Pasta, the recipes in Weekday Lunches and Breakfasts are a testament to the fact that a recipe doesn’t need to be long, time-consuming, or complicated to be delicious.
-Many of the lunch recipes work well for dinner too.
+This Mediterranean Pasta is a testament to the fact that a recipe doesn’t need to be long, time-consuming, or complicated to be delicious and taste special.

 Mediterranean Pasta Recipe Variations

-For those seeking shredded chicken pasta recipes, try combining this Mediterranean Pasta with my quick and easy method for How to Cook Shredded Chicken.
+- If you prefer to add meat, you can make this Mediterranean Pasta with chicken.
+For those seeking shredded chicken pasta recipes, try combining this Mediterranean Pasta with my quick and easy method for How to Cook Shredded Chicken (stovetop) or this Instant Pot Chicken.
 You can shred or dice the chicken and toss it in with the pasta at the end.

 What to Serve with Mediterranean Pasta

-- A simple green salad is perfect for this pasta.
+- A simple green salad like this Arugula Salad or this Spinach Strawberry Salad is perfect for this pasta.
 For something a bit heartier, try this Caesar Shaved Brussels Sprouts Salad.

 - This dish is also great with roasted vegetables, especially these Oven Roasted Brussels Sprouts.